 Read Next: What Is the Office Build-Out Process?

-What is a Permit?
+What Is a Building Permit?

 A construction permit is no different from any other permit you may have come across; it gives you permission to perform a certain task.
-In the case of your real estate project, a permit is the city’s way of giving you the right to begin construction.
+In the case of your real estate project, a building permit is the city’s way of giving you the right to begin construction.

 Most permits carry with them certain restrictions on what can and cannot be done over the course of the project, and are generally limited to a specific duration.
 In Austin, most construction permits are active for 180 days, at which point an inspection is required if the project is to continue.